fuerbringer/fuerbringer.info/site/post/writing-nixos-modules.md

 # Declaring Modules for NixOS
 ## What is Nix and NixOS?
 Nix is an excellent declarative package manager which really shines as it appears in NixOS.
-An operating system which let's you fully declare what your system should look like and builds it according to that.
+An operating system which lets you fully declare what your system should look like and builds it according to that.
 Using its functional dedicated scripting language (DSL) Nix allows for a text based, modular and near infinite amount of possible operating system configurations.
 Webservers hosting hundreds of vhosts, Tor nodes, desktop workstations, _riced_ i3wm ThinkPad setups, NixOS does not get in the way.
 In fact, I'm using NixOS for exactly that.
 A desktop and laptop configuration all in one.
 It's available [here](https://github.com/fuerbringer/nixfiles).

 _Note: This memo does not describe how to write packages / derivations for Nix._